Things To Keep In Your Car Kit

-Every prepper should own a supply of 550-pound-test paracord.
-I keep a supply of at least one full 1,000 foot roll at the house, of which I strip off what I need for various tasks, kits, etc. Spool up what you feel you need for your car kit backpack… I wrote this article awhile back on the Five Benefits of Paracord.
+Every prepper should own a supply of 550 paracord (the ‘550’ refers to load weight – pounds).
+I keep a supply of at least one full 1,000 foot roll at the house, of which I strip off what I need for various tasks, kits, etc. Spool up what you feel you need for your car kit backpack.
+I wrote this article awhile back on the Five Benefits of Paracord.

 Keep a compass and know how to use it with a map.

 I keep several maps in the truck.
-One current national Road Atlas and at least one local atlas of my state/region.
+One National Road Atlas and at one road atlas for my state and surrounding states.
 I also keep several paper maps.
-Also consider getting a topographical map of your area or the areas you frequently travel.
+Also consider getting a topographical map of your area or the areas that you frequently travel.

 In the backpack, I keep several sources of ignition including a magnesium flint, a lighter, and matches in waterproof container.

-Keep a small supply of kindling in a waterproof container.
+Keep a small supply of tinder in a waterproof container.
 I keep several Vaseline soaked cotton balls and store-bought kindling sticks in a small container in the backpack.
-If it’s wet and rainy, you might need this to start a fire… unless you’re Cody Lundin
+If it’s wet and rainy, you might need this to start a fire… unless you’re Cody Lundin ;)

 A cloth hand towel and/or bandana will have many uses, including water filtration of heavy sediment prior to further purification.
 A bandana on the head will drastically help keep the heat off and will absorb sweat.
 Having a cloth material assists with cleaning, splinting, strapping, and all sorts of countless uses.